Simpson launches four-year Bachelor of Science in Nursing program

 All classes will be offered on the Simpson campus.
-Fundraising is underway for a new Science and Nursing building, to address the anticipated needs of the program.
+Fundraising is underway for a new Science and Nursing Center, to address the anticipated needs of the program.

 In 2007, Simpson began a 16-month R.N.-to-B.S.N. step-up program offered through its Adult Studies (ASPIRE) program.
 Nearly 100 students are enrolled in one of Simpson's nursing programs, making up 8 percent of the total number of students at the university.